markedjs/marked/docs/demo/quickref.md

 Paragraphs are pretty easy too.
 Just have a blank line between chunks of text.

 > This chunk of text is in a block quote.
 Its multiple lines will all be
-> indended a bit from the rest of the text.
+> indented a bit from the rest of the text.
 >
 > > Multiple levels of block quotes also work.